Inoue Masaharu

-Inoue Masaharu (井上 正春) was a daimyō and official of the Tokugawa shogunate during late-Edo period Japan.
+Inoue Masaharu (井上 正春) was a daimyō and official of the Tokugawa shogunate during late-Edo period in Japan.
 His courtesy title was Kawachi-no-kami.

 Biography

 Inoue Masaharu was the eldest son of the disgraced former daimyō of Hamamatsu, Inoue Masamoto, who had been demoted to Tanagura Domain in Mutsu Province.
 He inherited the leadership of the Inoue clan and the position of daimyō of Tanakura Domain on his father's death in 1820.